Young Bess: Original novel

-The novel was published in 1944 in Britain and in 1945 in the US.
-It became a best seller.
+The novel was published in 1944 in Britain and in 1945 in the U.S. It became a best seller.

 Development

 MGM bought the rights to the novel in February 1945.
-Katherine Anne Porter and Jan Lustig signed to write the script and Sidney Franklin was producer.
+Katherine Anne Porter and Jan Lustig signed to write the script, and Sidney Franklin was producer.
 Eventually a script by Lustig and Arthur Wimperis was finished in 1946 and Franklin said "we were full of enthusiasm for it."
-In May 1947 Deborah Kerr was tested for the lead role.
+In May 1947, Deborah Kerr was tested for the lead role.

-In March 1948 MGM announced they would make the film in Britain.
+In March 1948, MGM announced it would make the film in Britain.
 It was to be the second in a series of films made there, following Edward, My Son.
-In May 1948 MGM said that Deborah Kerr and Errol Flynn were "definite" for the film.
+In May 1948, MGM stated that Deborah Kerr and Errol Flynn were "definite" for the film.
 However filming did not proceed.

-In August 1948 Walter Pidgeon and Janet Leigh were reportedly tested for lead roles.
+In August 1948, Walter Pidgeon and Janet Leigh reportedly were tested for lead roles.
 Elizabeth Taylor was considered for the title role as was Deborah Kerr (if it was going to be the latter the character would be aged up).
-In November 1948 MGM put the film on its schedule for the following year.
+In November 1948, MGM put the film on its schedule for the following year.
 However, filming kept being postponed.
-In April 1949 MGM announced they were negotiating a contract with James Mason, whom they wanted to put in Young Bess and Robinson Crusoe.
+In April 1949, MGM announced it was negotiating a contract with James Mason, whom it wanted to put in Young Bess and Robinson Crusoe.

-In December 1950 Jean Simmons emerged as a favorite to play the title role.
+In December 1950, Jean Simmons emerged as a favorite to play the title role.
 This was partly at the behest of J. Arthur Rank who had Simmons under contract and thought the role would be perfect for her.
-In February 1951 MGM announced Simmons would co star with her husband, Stewart Granger.
+In February 1951, MGM announced Simmons would co-star with her husband Stewart Granger.
 Filming continued to be pushed back in part because Simmons became enmeshed in a contractual dispute with Howard Hughes.
-In October 1951 Charles Laughton signed to play Henry VIII.
-In August 1952 Deborah Kerr wound up joining the cast as Catherine Parr.
+In October 1951, Charles Laughton signed to play Henry VIII.
+In August 1952, Deborah Kerr joined the cast as Katherine Parr.